 Test it

 Always be sure to test your technology in plenty of time for the interview.
-Familiarise yourself with how your webcam and microphone work, make sure everything is in working order and that you fully understand how to use it.
-Getting the volume right on your microphone is also important, so make sure to check this during your practice runs.
-Check internet connections, close any unnecessary programs and make sure that your device is running smoothly.
+Familiarise yourself with how your webcam and microphone work, make sure everything is in working order, and that you fully understand how to use it.
+Getting the volume right on your microphone is essential, so make sure to check this during your practice runs.
+Check internet connections, close any unnecessary programs, and make sure your device is running smoothly.

-Of course, it is of utmost importance to make sure that your device is plugged in and/or fully charged, you do not want any unexpected dropouts!
+Of course, it is of utmost importance to ensure your device is plugged in and fully charged; you don’t want any unexpected dropouts!

 Prep your surroundings

-It is helpful to have a source of light behind your device/camera so that your face is properly illuminated.
-Ideally this would be natural light from a window, but if this is not possible a carefully positioned lamp should do the trick.
+It is helpful to have a light source behind your device/camera so your face is well lit.
+Ideally, this would be natural light from a window, but a carefully positioned lamp should do the trick if this is not possible.

 Dress for success